Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 What’s next for me?

 I’ve been just as busy since the trial as I was before and during.
 I’m working on the next level of the accountability project – finishing what I started.
-Although we don’t expect any further argument in the Benhayon v Rockett proceedings, there’s still a lot of work to do tying up loose ends.
-The Raphael & Karam v Rockett proceedings in Queensland appear to have gone away, but if necessary I will make sure that is resolved properly at another trial.
+There’s still a lot of work to do tying up loose ends.
+The Raphael & Karam v Rockett proceedings in Queensland went away.

 You won’t see me online as much from here on.
-I won’t get time to do a write-up of the trial for a while yet.
 While we have media interest I’m helping with that.
 The big news orgs have a lot more reach than my little blogs.
 I strongly believe media coverage helps give victims the courage to come forward.
 The authorities and the public will not get a proper idea of the scale of the harm until they do.
 For those considering it, remember, there are plenty more like you, apparently waiting for others to speak up.
 Every person who comes forward will help someone else find the courage, will help others to feel less alone, and help others to heal.
 Every person who comes forward will help to stop more innocent people from being caught in the same nightmare.
 I can tell you there is nothing more empowering than doing something that helps others.
 But as I said, the opportunity to really expose UM could soon pass.
 I’ve got no assets – zero financial security.
 I have to move on and get back to earning a living.

 Gigantic thank u!